-1. A collective agreement shall be concluded between one or more employers/one or more employers' associations and one or more employees' associations.

-2. A collective agreement shall:

-a) determine employment conditions;

-b) regulate relations between an employer and an employee;

-c) regulate relations between one or more employers/one or more employers' associations and one or more employees' associations.

-3. The parties themselves shall determine the conditions of a collective agreement.

-4. Where one of the parties proposes an initiative to conclude a collective agreement, the parties shall bargain collectively in good faith.

-5. When bargaining collectively, the parties shall provide each other with information about issues relating to the bargain.
-A party may not provide the other party with confidential information, and where confidential and/or other information is/are provided, the party may require that the other party keep the information confidential.

-6. State or municipal bodies shall not interfere in the process of concluding collective agreements.
-An agreement concluded as a result of their interference shall be void.
+- 1. A collective agreement shall be concluded between one or more employers/one or more employers' associations and one o more employees' associations. - 2.
+A collective agreement shall: - a) determine employment conditions; - b) regulate relations between an employer and an employee; - c) regulate relations between one or more employers/one or more employers' associations and one or more employees associations. - 3.
+The parties themselves shall determine the conditions of a collective agreement. - 4.
+Where one of the parties proposes an initiative to conclude a collective agreement, the parties shall bargain collectively in good faith. - 5.
+When bargaining collectively, the parties shall provide each other with information about issues relating to the bargain.
+A party may not provide the other party with confidential information, and where confidential and/or other information is/ar provided, the party may require that the other party keep the information confidential. - 6.
+State or municipal bodies shall not interfere in the process of concluding collective agreements.
+An agreement concluded as result of their interference shall be void.

-1. In order to conclude or terminate a collective agreement, or change its conditions, or to protect the rights of employees, an employees' association shall act through its representative.

-2. Representation shall be confirmed in accordance with a procedure determined by a respective employees' association.

-3. A representative of an employees' association may be any legally capable natural person.

-4. A representative of an employees' association shall act in the interests of only those employees who granted him/her the right of representation.